Frequently Asked Questions

 Do you group the kids by ages?

 As much as possible, we will be grouping the campers by grade.
 However, this depends on the camp location and the enrolment of any given week.
-As a not for profit organization, we do not have the means to employ extra staff to break down into smaller groups if we cannot group easily by age or grade.
+As a not-for-profit organization, we do not have the means to employ extra staff to break down into smaller groups if we cannot group easily by age or grade.
 We cannot guarantee the ages of the campers prior to the camp week, nor can we guarantee how they will be grouped.

 Health & Safety